Everest Base Camp Trek

 • Down jacket (can be hired/purchased in Kathmandu if required, available with Unique Adventure)

-• Trousers - lightweight, loose fitting, trekking trousers (can be purchased in Kathmandu)
+• Trousers - lightweight, loose-fitting, trekking trousers (can be purchased in Kathmandu)

 • Shorts or skirt for summer